Nevada Wolf Pack football: UNLV

 The Nevada and UNLV Football programs have a strong disdain for each other.
 The in-state rivalry started on November 22, 1969, and had not been played from 1980 to 1982 and in 1984, 1986 and 1988 respectively.
 Nevada maintains an overall 27–18 lead in the series.
 The Fremont Cannon was introduced as the rivalry trophy in 1970 by Bill Ireland, who attended Nevada and was UNLV's first football coach.

 Unlike the Rivalry with Boise State, the Fremont Cannon rivalry has lacked many games of importance.
 Nevada and UNLV have spent many years in different conferences.
 The mid-1990s being the exception when both schools were in the Big West.
 This time period also marks where a lot of the bitterness between the two schools came from.
 Nevada had just moved to the Big West from Division I-AA and had enjoyed success after winning a conference title in 1992.
 After his first coaching retirement, Chris Ault was replaced by Jeff Horton as the head coach in 1993.
 After one season Horton left for the same position at rival UNLV.
 Chris Ault would return to the Nevada sideline to coach Nevada in 1994 and 1995 until he could find another coach.
 In 1994, Nevada and UNLV would go on to become co-champions of the Big West, but UNLV won the head-to-head game against Nevada sending them to the post season bowl game.
 The next season the game was marred by pre and post game fights between both teams and with many fights between fans in the stands.
 Nevada would go on to win the game and the conference title outright.
 Since then the rivalry has lost some of its luster, but as of 2012, Nevada and UNLV became members of the same conference once again.

 The Fremont Cannon is the heaviest and most expensive trophy in college football.
-The current holder of the trophy is Nevada after defeating UNLV on October 31, 2020.
+The current holder of the trophy is UNLV after defeating Nevada 45-27 on October 14, 2023.
+Nevada leads the all-time series 29-20 as of 2023.